|Nutrition Facts (per serving)|

 Try this simple classic recipe for pomegranate vinegar and make extra for kitchen gifts.
-You can enjoy the pomegranate vinegar in any vinegar and oil dressing.
+You can it in any vinegar and oil dressing.
 It also is great to use in marinades on a variety of meat, but especially for pork.

 This recipe makes two cups of pomegranate vinegar.
 You can make more to give as gifts, selecting attractive jars and making your own labels.
 It's a lovely gift from the heart and kitchen.
 Just be sure you properly sterilize the jars no matter what kind you are using.

 Plan ahead.
 The pomegranate vinegar needs to steep for eight to 10 days before it is ready to be jarred and stored.
 You won't be able to whip up a batch on Christmas Eve to give to the relatives the next day.

 The supplies you will need are a quart canning jar, canning lid, and ring or canning screw cap, your storage jars, a large pot to use as a boiling water bath to sterilize them, strainer and cheesecloth.